dglcinc/pivac/README.md

 The features of the architecture are:

 * **Isolated Operation**: Doesn't impact operation of the HVAC equipment (no direct control, to avoid HVAC downtime due to RPI and sensor issues)
-* **Real Time and Historical**:Displays status of all the equipment, stores and plots historical data automatically for all modules
+* **Real Time and Historical Data**: Displays status of all the equipment, stores and plots historical data automatically for all modules
 * **Modular Sensor Inputs**: Modular sensor feeds so it can be adapted to different systems with minimal coding
 * **User-Configurable Display**: Easily configurable user interface for personal preferences, mobile display works on-premise or remote